bangerth/information-density/Readme.md

 The program contains a switch that decides which mesh refinement algorithm to use.
-By default, it refines the mesh based on the information criterion discussed in the paper, and then runs a sequence of 7 mesh refinement cycles.
+By default, it refines the mesh based on the information criterion discussed in the paper; it runs a sequence of 7 mesh refinement cycles.
 In debug mode, running the program as is takes about 50 CPU minutes on a reasonably modern laptop.
 (The program takes about five and a half minutes in release mode.)
 It